Refinitiv/Real-Time-SDK/Cpp-C/Ema/README.md

 # Elektron Message API (EMA) - C++ Edition

 The Elektron Message API: This is an easy-to-use, performant, open source message layer API.
 The Elektron Message API helps developers by allowing them to develop applications with significantly less code.
-It is new and will be enhanced by collaboration with customers (through GitHub) and Thomson Reuters based on customer feedback.
+It is new and will be enhanced by collaboration with customers (through GitHub) and Refinitiv based on customer feedback.

 EMA is written on top of the Elektron Transport API (ETA) utilizing the Value Added Reactor and Watchlist.
-This release provides the necessary libraries and information to allow for OMM/RWF encoding and decoding along with all of the necessary Thomson Reuters transport implementations to connect to Enterprise Platform, Elektron, and the Data Feed Direct products.
+This release provides the necessary libraries and information to allow for OMM/RWF encoding and decoding along with all of the necessary Refinitiv transport implementations to connect to Enterprise Platform, Elektron, and the Data Feed Direct products.

-(C) Copyright 2018 - 2019 Thomson Reuters Limited.
-All rights reserved, Reuters Oak Brook, IL USA
+Copyright (C) 2019 Refinitiv.
+All rights reserved,

 # EMA C++ Documentation